metal3-io/metal3-dev-env/vars.md

 1. Build iPXE image builder with IPv6 support and with correct name (or rename after building).
 By default the builder is named after the address it is hosted at.
+Also, by default it is enough if `IPXE_BUILDER_LOCAL_IMAGE` contains path to the folder with iPXE builder docker file, the dev env will build the buider automatically.
 1. Build iPXE with IPv6 support.
+This is also done by the dev env with the correct vars and builder.
 1. The Docker engine depends on containerd 1.7.
 To configure image registries using an IPv6 address, containerd version **2.0 or later** is required.
 You can download the correct containerd binary and replace the existing one under `/usr/local/bin`.
 There is a convenience script for this `hack/replace-containerd2.sh`.
+Notice that kind control plane contains containerd 2.x, so it should not be necessary to replace containerd on host.
 1. You need to replace the default IPv4 addresses with IPv6 addresses in the environment variables.